Google Analytics 4

 Triggers

 Each Fundraise Up tag is fired using a trigger in Google Tag Manager.
-We include pre-configured triggers in the container template from the Google Tag Manager integration guide.
+We include pre-configured triggers in the container template (see instructions for the Campaign Pages and the Checkout modal.)
 You do not need to configure them further.

 In the table below, you can see the relation between events sent from Fundraise Up to Google Tag Manager, the triggers based on those events, and the tags that each trigger fires.